 Sound good eh?
 Well, generally they are.
 But that can inflame the dry skin.
 So while they may help repair cuts, they will irritate dry skin and that benefit is negated.

 You’ll know if you have oily skin as you’ll be able to see the sheen shortly after washing.
 You may also even be able to feel the oils on your skin too.

 You’ll likely have visible pores and be prone to blackheads.

 Oily skin isn’t an affliction!
-It just needs to be managed slightly differently.
+It just needs slightly different skin care routine.

 1. Alcohol Based Aftershave